 Five-Paragraph Argumentative Writing

 Mr. Kalamata pointed to the organizer now displayed on the screen.
-“While many organizers do the trick for five paragraphs, this is my favorite.
+“While many organizers do the trick for teaching argumentative writing in five paragraphs, this is my favorite.
 Kids use the same format that they employed for one-paragraph persuasive writing: opinion-reason-reason-reason-call to action.
 Similar to the single paragraph essay, the introductory paragraph contains the opinion, or thesis, as well as the three reasons.
 After that, each reason gets its own personal paragraph.
 This allows proficient writers to expound on each.
 Then, at the end, the reasons are repeated again – in different words, of course – and the audience is called to action.”

 Several of the teachers nodded in understanding.
 “Wow,” said Mr. Grow, “I never knew that the structure was so clear.
 Now the leap from one to five paragraphs makes total sense to me.”